 Common Ground Capital

 Common Ground Capital (“CGC”) was formed in the spring of 2012 to deliver best in class landscape scale mitigation solutions for endangered and threatened species.
-Eight years later we have successfully achieved the majority of our objectives by partnering with our landowner, equity investors and other best in class partners.
+Over a decade later we have successfully achieved the majority of our objectives by partnering with our landowner, equity investors and other best in class partners.

 Our mission is simple: